Skip to navigation Skip to content

 • if they were to attend MMM Long Day Care service on Tuesdays and Thursdays or,

-• to attend ABC FDC on Wednesdays when Rachel is not providing care as a FDC educator herself
+• to attend ABC FDC on Wednesdays when Rachel is not providing care as a FDC educator

-There are specified circumstances where Rachel may continue to be eligible for 1 or more biological children on Tuesdays and Thursdays, such as a child having a particular disability.
+There are specified circumstances where Rachel may continue to be eligible for one or more biological children on Tuesdays and Thursdays, such as a child having a particular disability.
 See Family Day Care Legislation Changes - Child Swapping FAQs.

 6